noiselabs/SmartyBundle/Resources/doc/index.rst

 Submitting bugs and feature requests
 ------------------------------------

-Bugs and feature requests are tracked on [GitHub](https://github.com/noiselabs/SmartyBundle/issues).
+Bugs and feature requests are tracked on `GitHub <https://github.com/noiselabs/SmartyBundle/issues>`_.